mikedane/giraffeacademy.com/content/programming-languages/java/14-return.md

 seo_title: "Return | Java | Mike Dane"
 subheader:
      greeting: Java - Programming Language
      description: This course covers the basics of programming in Java.
-Work your way through the videos and we'll teach you everything you need to know to start your programming journey!
+Work your way through the videos/articles and I'll teach you everything you need to know to start your programming journey!
 description: This tutorial covers return in Java.
 author: Mike Dane
 image: return.png